UM-ARM-Lab/claps/readme.md

-# LUCCa
+# CLAPS

-Visit the website for more information about this project published in WAFR 2024: [https://um-arm-lab.github.io/lucca](https://um-arm-lab.github.io/lucca).
+Visit the website for more information about this project submitted to in RA-L 2025: [https://um-arm-lab.github.io/claps](https://um-arm-lab.github.io/claps).